yamin-shihab/study-notes/grade_7/english_language_arts.md

 * A comedy resolution is when the protagonist is successful.
 * A tragic resolution is when the protagonist was unsuccessful.
 * A resolution could be an unexpected surprise or cliffhanger.
-* The resolution is often very short.
+* The resolution is often short.
-* The subplot of a story is the secondary events in a story that usually involve supporting characters.
+* The subplot of a story is second plot involving secondary events in a story that usually involve supporting characters.
-* A suspenseful story involves the main character in jeopardy or trouble. (in danger)
+* A suspense involves character(s) in jeopardy or trouble. (in danger)
 * A flashback is when the author interrupts the main plot and goes back in time.
 * They usually give us more background information so that we can better understand characters, setting, conflict, etc.
 * They are usually presented as dreams or memories in short stories.
 * Foreshadowing is hinting something that will happen in the future.
 * They usually happen in the beginning of the story or a chapter.
 * They set expectations about what will happen later on in the plot.
-* Dialogue shows that two or more characters are talking to each other.
+* Dialogue shows that two or more characters are talking to each other and what is being said.
 * They can show the characters' personality, motives, and feelings more clearly.
 * By the end of the story, there should be a bigger message in mind about life and what it means to be human for the reader to connect to. (pride, jealousy, greed, fairness)
 * So theme is the point or central message in a story and connects us with the characters and events.
-* Characters are usually human (but not always) players in the story.
 * A static character stays the same throughout the story.
 * A dynamic character changes throughout the story, whether it's good or bad.
 * A flat character can be summed up simply because of not being very detailed and not having much information.
 * A round character has lots of information, is complex, interesting, and motivated.
 They are usually a major character since the author spends time describing them.
 * A stock (stereotypical) character is generally a flat character, is stereotyped, often appears in literature, and is easily identifiable.
-* They are put in similar roles each time.
+They are put in similar roles each time.
 * Irony is unexpected.
 It's the opposite of what the character thinks, believes, or expects. (calling the tallest person "Shorty", calling a flat town "Summit")
-* Point of view, or perspective, is the "lens" in which a text is told in.
+* Point of view or perspective is the "lens" in which a text is told in.
 * First person uses words such as "I" and "We".
 * Second person uses words such as "You".
 * Third person uses words such as "He", "She", "It", and "They".